iShares Core High Dividend ETF(HDV)

 Dividend Safety True-Up

-DeterministicThe dividend-paying companies inside HDV collectively pay out 84% of their Free Cash Flow to maintain the current yield.
-This is stretched — a prolonged earnings slump could force constituent companies to cut dividends.
-Based on 89% of fund weight in dividend-paying stocks.
+DeterministicThe dividend-paying companies inside HDV collectively pay out 114% of their Free Cash Flow to maintain the current yield.
+Warning: constituent companies are paying out nearly all cash flow.
+A wave of dividend cuts may be imminent if earnings decline.
+Based on 86% of fund weight in dividend-paying stocks.

 FCF Payout Ratio = Dividends Paid / Free Cash Flow, weighted by constituent allocation.
 Not investment advice.